albacoretuna/til/README.md

 ## Make sure event date is correct before ordering food
 Imagine you order food, but you find out the event is actually tomorrow.

+## Make your Twitter etc. focused on one thing